sf-partner-solutions/.github/profile/README.md

 * **🔧 Reusable Tools & Utilities** - Scripts, components, and libraries to simplify your development and deployment processes
 * **📘 Best Practices & Architectural Patterns** - Reference architectures and guides to help you build scalable and secure solutions on the AppExchange

+## ⚠️ Important Notice

+**This code is made available for reference only and should not be used in production.** The repositories in this organization are provided as educational resources.
+They are not intended for production use.

 ## 🚀 Featured Repositories

 Here are some great places to get started: